Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 ## Rock Settings

+- **Type**: `startup_scripts`

 Defines a new layer or overrides an existing layer which can be referenced from a [world preset json](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/resources/data/tfc/worldgen/world_preset/overworld.json)

-This event is fired in the `startup_scripts` folder

 ### Method Signature